|12.4.2013||Spring Break Programs|

 - Hikes through the Monteverde Cloud Forest Reserve as well as the Camino Real trails on campus.

-- Fieldtrips to the nearby town of Santa Elena.
+- Fieldtrips to the nearby towns of Monteverde and Santa Elena.

-- Time in the capital city of San José, where you will lodge at the Hotel Don Carlos.
+- Time in the capital city of San José, where you will lodge at the Hotel Don Carlos and experience many of the city's attractions.

 - An all-day white water river rafting trip on the Pacuare River.